-Interrelationships between IAU 2006/2000A SOFA routines
+Interrelationships between IAU 2006/2000A SOFA Fortran routines

-The three diagrams set out SOFA's IAU 2006/2000A routines and the principal routines that each calls; a few frequently-used utility routines, such as FW2M and BPN2XY, are omitted in most cases in order to avoid over-complicating the diagram.
+The three diagrams set out SOFA's IAU 2006/2000A procedures and the principal routines that each calls; a few frequently-used utility routines, such as iau\BPN2XY and iau\FW2M, are omitted in most cases in order to avoid over-complicating the diagram.

-The first line of each box gives the name of the FORTRAN procedure, omitting the iau\prefix.
+The first line of each box gives the name of the Fortran routine.
 Those routines classed as "canonical" have their names printed in red.
-Functions (as opposed to subroutines) are indicated by an equals sign at the start of the third line, preceding the value being returned.
-The second line lists the input (given) arguments (green), where all dates are given as either TT or UT (i.e. UT1); however, all routines use two argument Julian dates and fraction, either TT or UT1, as indicated.
+Routines that are FUNCTION (as opposed to SUBROUTINE) subprograms are indicated by an equals sign at the start of the third line, that precedes the quantity being returned.
+The second line lists the input (given) arguments (green), where all dates are given as either TT or UT (i.e. UT1); however, all routines use two-argument Julian dates and fraction, either TT or UT1, as indicated.
 The third and following lines list the output (returned) arguments.
 All angular quantities are expressed in radians.
 Usual mathematical symbols have been used to denote the quantities, with matrices given in bold.